prototypefund/reproducible-website/_docs/build_path.md

 Most compilers write the path of the source in the debug information in order to locate the associated source files.

-Some tools have flags (like gzip's `-n`) that prevent them to write the path in their output.
-Proposing patches to add similar feature in other tools might be sufficiently easy.
+Some tools have flags (like gzip's `-n`) that prevent them from writing the path in their output.
+Proposing patches to add a similar feature in other tools might be sufficiently easy.

 In most cases however, post-processing is required to either remove the